 We would normally suppose that such texts articulate a vision of global sovereignty—especially if they are to be interpreted messianically, but Wright has clearly taken them in a more restricted sense.
 If the rule of YHWH begins at the Euphrates, it naturally extends westwards towards the furthest reaches of Europe.
 This expresses a realistic historical-political prospect.
 YHWH is indeed sovereign over the whole earth, but the vision for his king is specifically that he will rule over those nations which had formerly opposed and oppressed Israel.

-My argument, particularly in The Future of the People of God: Reading Romans Before and After Western Christendom, is that the early church inherited this expectation.
+My argument, particularly in [amazon:978-1606087879:inline], is that the early church inherited this expectation.
 The God who raised Jesus from the dead was sovereign over the whole earth, but the immediate historical or eschatological conviction was that his king, whom he had raised to his right hand, would bring the realistic Old Testament hope to fulfilment.
 Jesus, who had asserted his claim to kingship by riding into Jerusalem on a “donkey, on a colt, the foal of a donkey”, would judge the nations and rule “from sea to sea, and from the River to the ends of the earth”.

 Jesus commissions his disciples as witnesses to his resurrection from Jerusalem to the “end of the earth” (Acts 1:8).
 Paul speaks of an impending judgment of the “empire” (Acts 17:31).
 His ambition is to proclaim the good news of God’s coming rule over the nations from Jerusalem to Rome and beyond, as far as Spain, in order to “bring the nations to obedience” (Rom.
 15:18-19, 23-24).
 Revelation prophesies the eventual judgment of Rome and the rule of Christ over the nations, as “King of kings and Lord of lords” (Rev. 19:15-16), which is cast as a fulfilment of Psalm 2:8-9, which also makes reference to the rule of YHWH’s king over the nations, reaching to the ends of the earth: